Praveen0095/Exploratory-data-analysis/README.md

 ![Fares by Year](Plots/ComparisonofFaresbyyear.png)

 ---
-Market Segmentation Based on Average Fare & Passenger Volume To better understand market dynamics, we performed segmentation using two key metrics:
+## Market Segmentation Based on Average Fare & Passenger Volume

+To better understand market dynamics, we performed segmentation using two key metrics:
-Average Fare – the cost to the consumer
+Average Fare – the cost of Airfare

-Passenger Volume – the number of travelers between origin-destination pairs
+Passenger Volume – the number of travelers

 This segmentation allows us to categorize city pairs (or routes) into strategic market segments based on cost sensitivity and traffic demand.